2022 San Antonio Benefit Dinner

 With silent and live auction items and a fascinating keynote speaker, the evening is always entertaining, enjoying a fun and enjoyable way to close the first full day of our premiere conference while supporting our mission.

-Your sponsorship provides benefits to you and your guests, and we are honored to have Bishop Joseph E. Strickland as our keynote speaker, sharing fascinating insights on Culture, the Church, and the Impact on You and Yours.
+Your sponsorship provides benefits to you and your guests, and we are honored to have Bishop Joseph E. Strickland as our keynote speaker, sharing fascinating insights on Shining Catholic Light on a Searching World.
 Please consider hosting a table or purchasing a ticket to celebrate the conclusion of Saturday’s events, while providing a relaxing opportunity to connect with old friends and new.

 We hope to see you August 20th!